SharePoint/sp-dev-docs/docs/general-development/develop-the-site-design-in-sharepoint.md

 # Develop the site design in SharePoint
 Find links to information about using Design Manager and implementing a design for your SharePoint site.
 If you want your SharePoint site to represent your organization's brand and not "look like SharePoint," you can create a custom design and use Design Manager to achieve that goal.
 Design Manager is a feature in SharePoint that makes it easier to create a fully customized, pixel-perfect design while using the web-design tools that you're already familiar with.
 Design Manager is a publishing feature that is available in publishing sites in both SharePoint and Office 365.
 You can also use Design Manager to brand the public-facing website in Office 365.

+> [!IMPORTANT]
+> This extensibility option is **only** available for classic SharePoint experiences.
+You cannot use this option with modern experiences in SharePoint Online, like with communication sites.
+We do not recommend using classic experience or these branding techniques anymore.

 For more information about using Design Manager to customize your sites, see the following articles and their subtopics: